Synergy Plastic Surgery

 Our surgeons at Synergy Plastic Surgery are Keller Funnel certified.
 This FDA-approved device helps our surgeons insert silicone breast implants in the safest way using very small incisions.
 With the Keller Funnel, the implant is kept completely sterile, minimizing the chance of infection.
 This unique device allows for precise implant placement through much smaller incisions.
 It also minimizes your time in the operating room.

-Our surgeons provide a comfortable, unhurried setting for our patients’ initial breast enlargement consultations.
+As breast augmentation specialists, our board-certified surgeons provide a comfortable, unhurried setting for our patients’ initial consultations.
 Their friendly and approachable personalities help patients talk openly about their aesthetic goals and ask questions without feeling rushed.
-They strive to clearly understand the patients’ concerns and help them develop realistic expectations about their results.
+They strive to clearly understand their patients’ concerns and help them develop realistic expectations about their results.

 As part of the consultation, our surgeons perform physical exams and carefully explain how they use this information to create a customized treatment plan that encompasses both a patient’s cosmetic goals and these physical details.
 Patients who are undergoing breast augmentation revision surgery to replace their implants will also have the chance to discuss their options for new implants during the consultation.